qcuaeh/molalignlib/README.md

 Run `./build-lib` without arguments to compile the shared library with the highest optimization level.
-This script accepts the same options as the *build* script and the library files will be also created in the *bin* directory.
+This script accepts the same options as the *build* script and the library files will be created in the same *bin* directory.

 Run the program
 ===============